vushangiri/profile/README.md

 ## 💻 Snap Bank Client (Face Recognition Frontend)

-The **frontend companion** to the Snap Bank Server, providing a user-friendly interface for uploading images and capturing live snapshots.
+The **frontend only version** to the Snap Bank Server, providing a user-friendly interface for uploading images and capturing live snapshots.
+Js librariues like tensorflowjs and fast-api.js is used.

 🔗 **[View Project](https://7326-49-187-176-123.ngrok-free.app/npm-app/)**